 - how often should i send an email

-- how often should i send a newsletter
+- how often to send a twittere message for advertising

 - how often should you send email marketing